-417 - 14th Street Building, 14th Street N.W., Calgary, AB
+417 - 14th Street Building, 14th Street NW, Calgary, AB

-The 417 - 14th Street building is a four-storey professional office building originally constructed in 1981 with 16,782 square feet of leasable area.
-The building is located in Calgary's Kensington district, close to retail and restaurant amenities.
-14th Street N.W. is a high traffic arterial to the downtown Calgary commercial core.
-The building is 100% leased by Robertson College, on a 15-year lease that commenced November 1, 2006, with rent escalations at the start of years six and 11.
+The 417 - 14th Street Building is a four-storey Class C suburban office building originally constructed in 1981 with 16,782 square feet of leasable area and covered surface parking.
+The building is located in Calgary's Kensington district, a unique/trendy village with over 100 shops and restaurants.
+14th Street NW is also a high traffic arterial that connects directly to the downtown Calgary commercial core.
+The building is 100% leased to Robertson College, on a 15-year lease that commenced November 1, 2006, with rent escalations at the start of years six and 11.